792x/EchoEscape/README.md

 # EchoEscape
-A straightforward platformer game incorporating enemies, collectibles, and doors locked behind logic gate puzzles.
+A straightforward platformer game made in GameMaker incorporating enemies, collectibles, and doors locked behind logic gate puzzles.

 The game is a 2D side scrolling platformer action-adventure game with Metroidvania elements interwoven into its core gameplay.
 The game follows the story of a nameless protagonist, who is made out to be a secret agent for an organization tasked with escaping from a heavily armed facility after a mission went bad.